 The increasing availability and use of contextual data mark important developments for social scientists as they open the door to leveraging cross-national public opinion datasets in new and exciting ways.
 By adding contextual information, researchers can take into account socio-economic and institutional settings and how such contexts affect survey respondents.
 The importance of context in understanding behavior should not be underestimated: contextual variables are becoming indispensable across the social science disciplines, from economics to education.
-Sociologists use contextual data to trace the effect of groups and structures on individual outcomes (Erbring and Young, 1979), and political scientists have a long tradition of utilizing contextual data in single country studies of voting (reviewed in ...
+Sociologists use contextual data to trace the effect of groups and structures on individual outcomes (Erbring and Young, ...

 Supplementing Cross-National Survey Data with Contextual Data